HXDcircuit

 Example3: Low-Cost / Traditional Symmetric Type

 However, the top and bottom signal layers do not have a nearby ground reference plane.
-This means weaker EMI shielding, so the structure is not ideal for very high-speed signals.
-In general, this stackup works well for medium-speed digital circuits, such as industrial control boards, MCU boards, and embedded systems.
-It is a good choice for projects that need lower cost and high structural stability.Click here to learn more about 8-layer stackup options.
+This means weaker EMI shielding, so the structure is not ideal for extremely high-speed signals.

 How to Master Impedance Control in 8-Layer PCB Design